View by Topic

 Broader Implications

 Washington’s vote mirrors a broader national trend of pushback against mandated energy transitions.
 At least 24 states have passed laws preventing natural gas bans in buildings and elsewhere new voter referendums are simmering in response to overreaching government attempted gas bans from Maryland to Colorado.
+In recent days there has been discussion of the legislature repealing its enabling legislation in Maryland.

 The passage of Initiative 2066 also highlights the role of public sentiment in environmental policymaking.
 A recent Pew Research nationwide poll before the election found among both Democrats and Republicans climate change is a far lower policy priority than any other issue being polled.
 Americans have signaled they refer a pragmatic approach to energy policy over strict decarbonization measures.